Some of the numbers presented in this website may not be the most recent available

 The Federation gained independence in 1960 but Senegal soon withdrew and the Sudanese Republic declared itself as the Republic of Mali.
 After steady economic decline a coup in 1991 led to the establishment of Mali as a democratic state.

 The country's economy improved, based on agriculture and natural resources, including gold and salt.
-However, a rebellion in 2012 forced troops, with the help of France, having to retake the northern area from Islamic insurgents.
+However, a rebellion in 2012 forced troops, with the help of France, to retake the northern area from Islamic insurgents.

 Mali is land-locked.
 Most of its northern part extends into the Sahara desert.
 The southern part, where most of the population is located, is cut by the Niger and Senegal rivers.